 Section 1.0 Exclusive Forum.
-Unless, with the approval of the Board, the Corporation consents in writing to the selection of an alternative forum, the Court of Chancery in the State of Delaware shall be the sole and exclusive forum for any stockholder (including a beneficial owner) to bring: (a) any derivative claim or proceeding brought on behalf of the Corporation; (b) claim of breach of fiduciary duty owed by any director, officer or other employee of the Corporation to the Corporation or the Corporation's stockholders; (c) any claim against the Corporation, its directors, officers or employees arising pursuant to any provision of the DGCL or the Corporation's certificate of incorporation or bylaws; or (d) any claim against the Corporation, its directors, officers or employees governed by the internal affairs doctrine (each of (a) through (d) above, a "Covered Claim") and, if brought outside of Delaware, the stockholder bringing the suit will be deemed to have consented to service of process on such stockholder's counsel.
+Unless, with the approval of the Board, the Corporation consents in writing to the selection of an alternative forum, the Court of Chancery in the State of Delaware shall be the sole and exclusive forum for any stockholder (including a beneficial owner) to bring: (a) any derivative claim or proceeding brought on behalf of the Corporation; (b) claim of breach of fiduciary duty owed by any director, officer or other employee of the Corporation to the Corporation or the Corporation's stockholders; (c) any claim against the Corporation, its directors, officers or employees arising pursuant to any provision of the DGCL or the Corporation's certificate of incorporation or bylaws; or (d) any claim against the Corporation, its directors, officers or employees arising pursuant to any provision of the DGCL or the corporation's certificate of incorporation or bylaws; or (d) above, a "Covered Claim") and, if brought outside of Delaware, the stockholder bringing the suit will be deemed to have consented to service of process on such stockholder's counsel.
 Notwithstanding the foregoing, the provisions of this Section 9.15 will not apply to suits brought to enforce a duty or liability created by the Securities Exchange Act of 1934, as amended or any other claim for which the federal courts have exclusive jurisdiction.
-Any person or entity purchasing or otherwise acquiring any interest in any security of the Corporation shall be deemed to have notice of and consented to the provisions of this Section 9.15 or Section 9.15 or Section 9.16 (including, without limitation, each portion of any sentence of this Section 9.15 or Section 9.16 (including, without limitation, each portion of any sentence of this Section 9.15 or Section 9.16 containing any such provision to other persons or entities and circumstances shall not in any way be affected or impaired thereby.
+Any person or entity purchasing or otherwise acquiring any interest in any security of the Corporation shall be deemed to have notice of and consented to the provisions of this Section 9.15 or Section 9.15 or Section 9.16 (including, without limitation, each portion of any sentence of this Section 9.15 or Section 9.16 or Section 9.15 or Section 9.16 (including, without limitation, each portion of any sentence of this Section 9.15 or Section 9.16 or Section 9.15 or Section 9.16 (including, without limitation, each portion of any sentence of this Section 9.15 or Section 9.16 or Section 9.15 or Section 9.16 (including, without limitation, each portion of any sent